-The most recent study looked at women with hair loss, and does indicate that those women experiencing hair loss had much lower vitamin D levels than normal.
-Furthermore, increasing hair loss and disease severity caused the vitamin D levels to decrease further.
+The most recent study into the effect of vitamin D on hair loss focused on women.
+The results indicated that the women experiencing hair loss had much lower vitamin D levels than they ideally should have.
+To exacerbate the effect, increasing hair loss actually caused the vitamin D levels to drop further.

-Vitamin D works alongside a number of different vitamins and minerals, including iron, vitamin C and biotin, which are all vital in the hair growth cycle, so gaining a better understanding of all these elements will shed more light into the connection.
+Vitamin D works alongside a number of different vitamins and minerals, including iron, vitamin C and biotin.
+These are all vital in the hair growth cycle, so gaining a better understanding of all these elements will shed more light into the between vitamins and hair loss.

 Should I stock up on vitamin D to prevent hair loss?